Anas-AbdelRaoof/NoSyn/README.md

-# CLISIPY
+# Clisipy
 ## *__(Command-Line Interface Smart Interpreter by Python)__*

 Convert pseudocode into actual code across 25+ *__(and more in future!)__* programming languages using AI.

 ## Overview

-CLISIPY is a command-line tool that leverages the Groq API and the Llama 3.3 70B model to automatically convert pseudocode into production-ready code.
+Clisipy is a command-line tool that leverages the Groq API and the Llama 3.3 70B model to automatically convert pseudocode into production-ready code.
 Simply write your pseudocode logic, and let AI handle the implementation in your chosen programming language.

 ## Features